Find Affordable College Courses

 29 Yearly Graduations

 Meredith College is the 12th most popular school in the nation for students seeking a master's degree in nutrition.
 Roughly 1,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $41,104 per year, while in-state graduate students, on average, pay $13,194 per year.
-The nutrition program at Meredith College awarded 29 master's degrees during the 2020-2021 school year.
-About 90% of this group were women, and 28% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $43,816 per year, while in-state graduate students, on average, pay $13,469 per year.
+During the most recent year for which we have data, 29 people received their master's degree in nutrition from Meredith.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 95% were women.
+Data shows that Meredith graduates that hold this degree go on to make a median salary of $53,540.

 #13